Personal Protection Orders

 Change of Address

-Keep the PPO office updated on any address or phone number changes for the duration of the order.
+Keep the PPO office, located on the 3rd floor of the Michael E. Kobza Hall of Justice, updated on any address or phone number changes for the duration of the order.

 The processing of the PPO generally takes 24 to 48 hours.
 In most cases, the petitioner may expect to return the next business day to pick up the signed order.
 If the order is not signed, the petitioner will be informed of the reasons for denial.